Stock market today: Wall Street slips again as rally runs out of steam

 “Inflation is retreating,” she said, “but it won’t be a smooth decline.”

-In the bond market, yields were rising ahead of Powell’s testimony.
-The yield on the 10-year Treasury rose to 3.77% from 3.72% late Tuesday.
+In the bond market, yields rose as Powell spoke.
+The yield on the 10-year Treasury climbed to 3.77% from 3.72% late Tuesday.
 It helps set rates for mortgages and other important loans.

 The two-year Treasury yield, which moves more on expectations for the Fed, rose to 4.73% from 4.69%.

+Higher interest rates drag on all kinds of stocks, bonds and other investments.
+But high-growth stocks tend to be some of the hardest hit, and several Big Tech stocks were among the heaviest weights on the market.

+Nvidia slumped 3.9%, giving back some of its spectacular gains from earlier this year driven by Wall Street's frenzy around the artificial-intelligence industry.
+The chip maker is still up more than 188% for the year so far after saying AI would result in a tremendous leap in its revenue.

-FedEx stock was swinging between losses and gains after giving a range for forecasted earnings this upcoming fiscal year that was lower than some analysts expected.
-Its stock was most recently down 0.2% despite reporting stronger profit for the latest quarter than Wall Street forecast.
+FedEx was also helping to weigh on the market after it gave a forecast for upcoming earnings that looked low against some analysts’ expectations.
+Its stock fell 1.7% despite reporting stronger profit for the latest quarter than Wall Street forecast.

 In markets abroad, stocks continued to tumble in China amid worries about a stumbling recovery for the world’s second-largest economy.
 The Hang Seng in Hong Kong fell 2% for its second straight sharp drop after the Chinese government cut some interest rates by less than some investors had hoped.